LeynardPenaranda/Big-Data-Engineering-Real-World-Project-Ecommerce-Dataset/README.md

 📓 JupyterLab on Dataproc

-Using this architecture allows the project to simulate a real-world data engineering environment, where data is stored in distributed storage and processed using parallel computation.
+Using this architecture allows the project to simulate a real-world data engineering environment, where:

+data is stored in distributed storage

+processing is executed using parallel computing

+large datasets can be handled efficiently and reliably

 📥 Data Ingestion to HDFS

 Instead of processing the data locally, the datasets were uploaded into Hadoop Distributed File System (HDFS).

-HDFS provides:
+📌 HDFS provides:

-distributed storage
+🗂️ Distributed storage

-fault tolerance
+🛡️ Fault tolerance

-scalable data processing
+⚡ Scalable data processing

-This ensures that Spark jobs can efficiently read and process data from multiple nodes in the cluster.
+This ensures that Spark jobs can efficiently read and process data across multiple nodes in the cluster.

+🔄 Data Ingestion Workflow

-The ingestion process included:
+The ingestion process included the following steps:

-Creating the HDFS directory
+1️⃣ Creating the HDFS directory

-Uploading the CSV files to HDFS
+2️⃣ Uploading the CSV files to HDFS

-Verifying the uploaded datasets
+3️⃣ Verifying the uploaded datasets

-Reading the datasets using Spark
+4️⃣ Reading the datasets using Spark

 🔹 Uploading datasets to HDFS
 <p align="center"> <img src="https://github.com/LeynardPenaranda/Data-Engineering-Real-World-Project-Ecommerce-Dataset/blob/main/data-Ingestion-%26-Exploration/images/data-ingestion-to-hdfs.png?raw=true" width="900" alt="Uploading dataset to HDFS"> </p> <p align="center"> <img src="https://github.com/LeynardPenaranda/Data-Engineering-Real-World-Project-Ecommerce-Dataset/blob/main/data-Ingestion-%26-Exploration/images/data-ingestion-hdfs.png?raw=true" width="900" alt="HDFS directory containing ingested datasets"> </p>